bestseller, bestselling book, author, Barry Fox, ghostwriter

 We continued speaking about positive thinking, motivation, and inspiration through two follow-up books!
 Wake Up!
 You’re Alive was a huge success, without being a bestselling book.

-Wake Up!
-You're Alive, book ghostwriter Barry Fox
+plan a book, Wake Up!
+You're Alive,

 Success: Acquiring Clients